Elders/EldersFirebaseRemoteConfig/README.md

 #### Predefined keys and values for required and recommended updates

-The library defines a common structure and config access for requried and recommended updates.
+The library defines a common structure and config access for required and recommended updates.
 These are just an optional interface that you can leverage on to quickly implement a force update mechanism in your app.

 -  `RemoteConfig.recommendedUpdate` - represents an update of the app that is recommended for install.
 -  `RemoteConfig.requiredUpdate` - represents an update of the app that is required to install.